mtaylor/activemq-artemis/docs/user-manual/en/address-model.md

-# Addresses, Queues, and Topics
+# Apache ActiveMQ Artemis Addressing and Queues

 Apache ActiveMQ Artemis has a unique addressing model that is both powerful and flexible and that offers great performance.
 The addressing model comprises three main concepts: addresses, queues and routing types.